python/cpython/Doc/library/asyncio-sync.rst

 .. class:: Barrier(parties, action=None)

    Create a barrier object for *parties* number of tasks.
-A coroutine *action*, when provided, is awaited once just before the release phasis (draining state).
+A coroutine *action*, when provided, is awaited once just before the release occurs (draining state).

    .. coroutinemethod:: wait()